CloudCannon/Academy/_posts/2017-02-07-photo-gallery.md

 ~~~
 {% endraw %}

-We can tweak our loop from before to output from the `photo_gallery` collection.
+Using liquid we can iterate over the `photo_gallery` collection:

 {% raw %}
 ~~~html